Chessfull/LibraryManagementSystem/README.md

-### :notebook: This is an ASP.NET web application with MVC pattern that includes library book and author management along with a user authentication system. :notebook:-> C#, HTML, CSS, JavaScript
+### :notebook: This is an ASP.NET web application with MVC pattern that includes library book and author management along with a user authentication system. :notebook:
+-> C#, HTML, CSS, JavaScript

 ![My Entities](https://github.com/user-attachments/assets/4360a4da-c407-4069-ab57-1c573e67f60c)